GDQuest/website/content/news/2019/03/godot-ks-get-your-rewards/index.md

 categories = ["news"]
 date = 2019-03-06T10:23:08+09:00
 description = "You will receive your rewards via email as we release courses and tutorials in early access.
-Here's our guide on how to find and unlock your access on Gumroad." tags = ["gdquest", "godot kickstarter", "gdquest kickstarter", "crowdfunding", "godot game engine", "godot course", "faq"] title = "How to get your Kickstarter rewards"
+Here's our guide on how to find and unlock your access on Gumroad." keywords = ["gdquest", "godot kickstarter", "gdquest kickstarter", "crowdfunding", "godot game engine", "godot course", "faq"] title = "How to get your Kickstarter rewards"

 [[resources]]